percona/pbm-docs/docs/features/snapshots.md

 To restore an external backup made outside PBM, you need to specify the following for the `pbm restore` command:

 * a path to the configuration file of the `mongod` node on the source cluster from where the backup was made.
 This is the configuration file that PBM uses during the restore.
-It should contain the [storage options](https://www.mongodb.com/docs/manual/reference/configuration-options/#storage-options ) per replica set name, for example:
+It should contain the [storage options :octicons-link-external-16:](https://www.mongodb.com/docs/manual/reference/configuration-options/#storage-options ) per replica set name, for example:

    ```yaml
    rs1: